Guitar forensics - Juan Estruch, very small guitar (Requinto)

 Juan Estruch luthiers website today (only flash, not much info).

 I am grateful for any hints regarding the age and availability of the model i have.
-It seems to me, that this instrument might have been a special order, maybe for a child.
+The size seems to be 1/8 almost.

 Again, if you should have more info on this instrument, or one alike: Please comment and/or get in touch.